dylanmtaylor/dylanmtaylor.github.io/posts/2025-02-28-giving_the_site_a_fresh_new_coat_of_paint.md

 title: Giving the Site a Fresh New Coat of Paint
 description: Rebuilding my website from the ground up with VitePress and a custom theme.
 ---
+## Giving the Site a Fresh New Coat of Paint

 I'm excited to announce that I've recently completed a significant overhaul of this website!
 What you're seeing now is the result of a complete rewrite, built from the ground up using VitePress.
 Previously, this site was using VuePress, and instead of a proper blog plugin, I had a shimmed together solution where I generated the old content with Jekyll and then pushed the result into the built files from VuePress.
 This was an ugly hack.
 Now, all of the content is built with a single command, using a proper system, and everything is better because of it.